Electra_Logo

 ELA026: Redefining Patient Outcomes

-ELA026 is a monoclonal antibody specifically designed to address severe inflammatory disorders with aberrant myeloid and T cell activity.
-It induces rapid, potent, and targeted depletion of the circulating myeloid and T cells that drive inflammation, without disrupting the CD47/SIRPα immune checkpoint function.
+ELA026 is a monoclonal antibody specifically designed to address severe inflammatory disorders with aberrant myeloid cell and T lymphocyte activity.
+It induces rapid, potent, and targeted depletion of the circulating myeloid cells and T lymphocytes that drive inflammation, without disrupting the CD47/SIRPα immune checkpoint function.

 Treating sHLH, Offering Hope